 A bowline can also be tied one-handed, so you can hold your load with one hand and tie your knot with the other.
 The bowline knot has endless uses, from hanging a bear bag to anchoring your camping tent guide ropes to a tree.

-The double-figure-eight knot is almost unanimously agreed to be the best knot for climbing.
-As you load the figure-eight knot, it tightens on itself and there is no risk of it coming untied — so long as you tie a stopper knot.
-The figure-eight knot can be tough to untie after it’s been heavily loaded, so is generally only preferred when you have to be 100% certain your knot isn’t going to come undone.
+The double figure-eight knot is almost unanimously agreed to be the best knot for climbing.
+As you load the figure-eight knot, it tightens on itself, and there is no risk of it coming untied — so long as you tie a stopper knot.
+The figure-eight knot can be tough to untie after it’s been heavily loaded, so it is generally only preferred when you have to be 100% certain your knot isn’t going to come undone.

 When you learn to tie a figure-eight knot, we recommend learning to tie it on the bite — a simple double — and a rethreaded figure eight, which allows you to tie the knot around an object.
 Figure-eight knots are mainly used by climbers but can be used to create loops at the end of your rope where a bowline won’t suffice.